 Put the windows up

-Having the front windows rolled down when the roof is folded can sometimes be too much; try rolling them up a bit to reduce the gale that is howling through the car.
+Having the front windows rolled down when the roof is folded can sometimes be too much; try rolling them up a bit to reduce the airflow through the car.

 Most new convertible cars come with a netting screen that fits behind the front seats.
 It’s called a wind diffuser and while it doesn’t look like it would make much of a difference, you’ll be amazed at how effective it is at stopping neck-level draughts.

 If your car doesn’t have one as standard, you can generally buy them as an accessory from the dealer who sold you the car.